AI CMO vs Marketing Agency: How Startups Should Think About Marketing Leadership

 Creative development.
 Brand identity, campaign creative, landing pages — agencies with strong creative teams produce assets that require design and copywriting talent.

 What agencies do not typically provide: the strategic direction that determines whether all of that execution is pointed at the right goals, audiences, and channels.
+That is the "strategy gap" that catches many startups.

 What a Human Fractional CMO Delivers